Image source: Pexels

 Firstly, public liability insurance can help you if ‘invitees’ make a claim against you.
 ‘Invitees’ are those customers who you invite onto your premises, such as customers popping into a shop, providing protection in case of their accident or injury.

 The second group that this insurance typically covers are ‘licensees’; contractors who carry out work on customer’s property.
-In this instance, public liability insurance is relevant to builders, plumber, electricians and indeed any trades people or businesses that carry out work on multiple sites and it could help your business too.
+In this instance, public liability insurance or tradies insurance will cover builders, plumbers, electricians, and many other tradespeople or businesses that carry out work on multiple sites.
+This kind of insurance covers public/client property damage, injury, and even legal costs.
+While accidents are rare they can happen to anyone, that’s why public liability insurance is designed to protect tradespeople from the expensive financial repercussions of these unexpected accidents.

 The third sphere of the public which Public liability insurance typically provides cover for is ‘trespassers’ or uninvited guests on any part of your property.
 Suppose someone broke into your premises out of hours and was injured, here again, insurance would provide reassurance.